 Some medicines can cause unwanted or dangerous effects when used with Vicoprofen.
 Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.

-Using this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Taking Vicoprofen with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
 Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with hydrocodone and ibuprofen, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Vicoprofen only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.